 Plant-strong diets and children: a healthy diet for life

 The benefits of vegan diets can be enjoyed at any age.
 Whether you’re planning to have a baby (future dads, we're talking to you too!), are pregnant, breastfeeding, or feeding growing infants and older children - there is a healthy plant based diet for you.
-Try Cooking Vegan by Dietitian Vesanto Melina and Chef Joseph Forest for fully nutritionally analysed recipes for all ages.
+Try Cooking Vegan by Dietitian Vesanto Melina and Chef Joseph Forest for fully nutritionally analysed recipes for all ages as well as our guide to a vegan pregnancy (p 4-9).

 It's never too early to think about good nutrition